A READING EXPERIENCE

 “I am Lady Maeve of the McNamara clan, rulers of this land and occupiers of this castle.
 I knew your father.
 Oh, what a mighty strong prince he was in a long line of princes before him.
 Do you remember me, my sweet prince?
-I used to visit you each night when you first arrived at my home until your father stood by my side and promised to protect me and my castle all for love, for the love of his son.”
+I used to visit you each night when you first arrived at my home until your father stood by my side and promised to protect me and my castle, all for love and for the love of his son.”

-“What.. are you talking about?
+“What.. what are you talking about?
 How is this possible?
 How am I seeing you?”

 I forget myself, stepping into the room which is from a time alien to me.
 Maeve now stands.

 “My dear prince, do not upset yourself with such simple questions.
 You have been chosen to protect me and my castle as have a long line of men before you.”

 I must be dreaming and now it strikes me.
 Everything had seemed familiar and yet there was something missing.
 “Who do you need protecting from,” the question springs from my mouth before I know what I am saying.